Ashraf-Algumaei/url-lookup-service/README.md

 The main purpose of this project is have an API service that could be called by other HTTP services to check if certain URLs contains malwares and are not safe to call.
 The service will host all the URLs in a Database (Cosmos DB) and notify the callers of the service if the URL it's calling is safe or not.
 The service also has another endpoint which could be used to add URLs that contain malwares

 ## Architecture
-Below is the high-level architecture diagram for the service:
 ![GitHub Logo](/assets/Architecture-diagram.png)